dotnet/dotnet-docker/samples/dotnetapp/README.md

 * [Debian ARM32 sample with build and unit testing](Dockerfile.debian-arm32)
 * [Debian self-contained ARM32 sample with build and unit testing](Dockerfile.debian-arm32-selfcontained)

-## Build and run the sample for Alpine
+## Build and run the sample for Alpine with Docker

 You can build and run the sample with [Alpine](https://hub.docker.com/_/alpine/) using the following commands.
 The instructions assume that you are in the root of the repository.